Deeptumdiya/Django-Rest-Project/README.md

 Prerequisites

-Install Node JS
+Install Node JS.
-Refer to https://www.python.org/downloads/ to install Python Refer to https://docs.djangoproject.com/en/3.1/topics/install/ to install Django Refer to https://www.django-rest-framework.org/#installation to install Django Rest Framework
+Refer to https://www.python.org/downloads/ to install Python.
+Refer to https://docs.djangoproject.com/en/3.1/topics/install/ to install Django.
+Refer to https://www.django-rest-framework.org/#installation to install Django Rest Framework.

-Cloning and Running the Application in local
+Cloning and Running the Application in local.
-Clone the project into local
+Clone the project into local.

 Install all the packages.
-Go into the project folder and type the following command to install all
+Go into the project folder and type the following command to install all.

 pip install -r requirment.txt

-In order to run the application Type the following command
+In order to run the application Type the following command.

 python manage.py runserver